Robbyswimmer/Happy-Cloud/README.md

 # Happy-Cloud
-This is a game I made a few years ago in Unity.
-It was released on the App Store and had about 3000 downloads.
-Happy Cloud is a simple game, but provided a valuable learning experience.
-You play as a cloud and the objective is to avoid flying, hot-air balloons and collect coins to increase your score.
+Happy Cloud is a simple side-scrolling game where you play as a rather joyful cloud and your goal is to collect coins and avoid the red balloons!
+It is surprisingly challenging, and a fun example of what can be done in Unity with only a few lines of code.

 ![Happy Cloud](/images/launch_1334x750.png)

 ## The Story Behind Happy Cloud

 In 2015, I was just 15 years old and a very inexperienced software developer.
 At the time I wasn't even sure that computer science or software engineering was something that I was interested in, let alone something that I wanted to pursue as a career.
 I have, however, always liked games and because of that I was fascinated by the process of creating games and wondered if it was possible for me to create my own.
 After a few days of research and watching YouTube videos about game development I decided I would give it a shot.
 Three months later Happy Cloud was released on the App Store and I had successfully finished my first major software project.
 It wasn't an easy process, but it is something that I am very proud of and a large part of the reason that I am pursuing computer science today.

-# Happy Cloud:

 ## The Process